codecov/basic-test-results/README.md

 and that it gets updated on every PR push update.
 If you see multiple messages, that means that there was a race condition when creating the first message.

-To avoid having the race condition, please ensure that your workflow only runs `basic-test-results` once per workflow.
+To avoid having the race condition, please ensure that you run `basic-test-results` only once in your CI.
 You can call `basic-test-results` for multiple JUnit files;
 please see [this section](#aggregating-multiple-test-files) on how to set this up.